Morgan Silver Dollar Value Guide

 Where to Buy

-For key dates and high-grade Mint State examples, Heritage Auctions and Stack’s Bowers Galleries are the two leading auction venues.
-Their realized price archives are the most accurate real-world value reference available β€” more reliable than any fixed price guide because they reflect what actual buyers paid in actual market conditions.
+Key dates and high-grade examples: Heritage Auctions and Stack’s Bowers Galleries are the two leading venues.
+Their realized price archives are the most accurate real-world value references β€” more reliable than fixed price guides because they reflect actual buyer behavior.

-For dealer price comparisons on Morgan Dollars available from major U.S. bullion and coin dealers right now, compare current Morgan Dollar prices.
+For dealer price comparisons on Morgan Dollars from major U.S. bullion and coin dealers, see our junk silver price comparison guide.

 Selling Morgan Silver Dollars

-Semi-key and key dates: Get multiple offers before accepting any.
-Dealer spreads on key-date Morgans vary significantly β€” one dealer’s $2,800 for an 1889-CC in Fine is another dealer’s $3,400.
-Never sell a key date without shopping it around.
-Heritage Auctions and Stack’s Bowers Galleries are the highest-visibility venues for coins worth $500 or more; their buyer pools are the deepest in the industry, and realized prices consistently set market benchmarks.
+Semi-key and key dates: Get multiple offers.
+Dealer spreads vary significantly β€” one dealer’s $2,800 for an 1889-CC in Fine is another’s $3,400.
+Heritage Auctions and Stack’s Bowers have the deepest buyer pools for coins worth $500+.

-Professional certification before selling: Any coin you believe might grade MS-63 or better, or any key date in any grade above Good, is worth sending to PCGS or NGC before you sell it.
-Certification protects both buyer and seller, enables confident online sale, and typically increases realized prices by more than the cost of submission.
+Certify before selling: Any coin that might grade MS-63 or better, or any key date above Good, is worth sending to PCGS or NGC first.
+Certification typically increases realized prices by more than the submission cost.

 Frequently Asked Questions